 Full time M.Sc. students must pass each of the required assignments for the core modules including the clinical experience component and the dissertation over the academic year.
-PG Diploma and first year part time M.Sc. students must pass each of the required assignments for the core modules including the clinical experience component over the first academic year.
+First year part time M.Sc. students must pass each of the required assignments for the core modules including the clinical experience component over the first academic year.
 Second year part time M.Sc. students must pass the dissertation over the second academic year.

 An assignment cannot be repeated more than once.
 Repeated assignments will achieve a maximum of 40% (III).
 M.Sc. students are not permitted to repeat more than three course assignments and may be debarred from writing a dissertation by the court of examiners in May.
-These students may apply for a Postgraduate Diploma in Clinical Speech and Language Studies, provided they have passed the required modules amounting to 60 credits.